dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 // ... export class AppModule ...
 ```

 > **Note:** In the code snippet above, you are using `NoopAnimationsModule` to avoid adding another dependency to your project.
-[If you are interested on using animations, check this URL](https://material.angular.io/guide/getting-started#step-2-animations).
+[If you are interested in using animations, check this URL](https://material.angular.io/guide/getting-started#step-2-animations).

 Then, you can refactor the `AppComponent` class to use these components.
 So, open the `app.component.ts` file and replace its code with the following one: